dreamer-1996/eye-tracking-with-resnet/README.md

 ## Instructions for training and evaluating the model.

-Download the `dataset.zip` file from here :
+Download the `dataset.zip` file from [here](https://drive.google.com/file/d/1jJMUZ8wvEEs8q3lqGGa3gxwGA8syy2OO/view?usp=sharing).

 This is different compared to the original MPIIGaze dataset because here we have added the 2-D points on the screen to the normalized data.Our target is to find the 2D gaze points on the screen from images and head poses.